Jmo-101/Jenkins_Flask_app/README.md

 ## Troubleshooting:

 During this project, I encountered some difficulties while attempting to build a pipeline.
-When I attempted to run it the first time, it would stop and ask me to continue, resulting in a failure regardless.
+When I attempted to run it the first time, it would stop and ask me to continue, resulting in a failure regardless as you can see in the Jenkins image.
 After troubleshooting, I found out it was a network issue on my end.
 After fixing the problem, I ran the pipeline again, and it was successful.
 Another problem I encountered was the extraction of the zipped file.
 During my SCP commands, I was failing to notice a syntax error on my end.